HB-1970

 Plain Language

-Any private entity possessing biometric identifiers or biometric information must create and publicly publish a written retention and destruction policy.
-The policy must establish a retention schedule and guidelines for permanently destroying biometric data when the original collection purpose has been satisfied or within one year of the individual's last interaction with the entity — whichever comes first.
-The entity must actually comply with its own published schedule and destruction guidelines, and may deviate only pursuant to a valid warrant or subpoena.
-This is both a documentation obligation (creating the policy) and an operational obligation (following it).
+Any private entity that possesses biometric identifiers or biometric information must create and publicly publish a written policy establishing a retention schedule and guidelines for permanent destruction of biometric data.
+Destruction must occur when the original purpose for collection has been satisfied or within one year of the individual's last interaction with the entity — whichever comes first.
+The entity must comply with its own published schedule unless a valid warrant or subpoena requires retention.
+This is both a documentation and a data lifecycle management obligation.

 Statutory Text